franzbu/HAeating/README.md

 In case you are wondering what the listing of the valve states is for, this is done to prevent the heating circuit pump pushing against closed valves; in case they are all closed (< 20%), heating stops.

 Rooms that are only heated passively, i.e., they will never have the heating started but simply benefit from the heating up and running, are not listed in the `dependencies:` section of `heating_pump_control:`.
-The same, for example, goes for radiators that are heated by gravitational flow (simply physics instead of circuit pump).
+The same, for example, goes for radiators that are heated by gravitational flow (simple physics instead of circuit pump).

 ---